realcundo/nu_plugin_dcm/README.md

 - `dcm $column_name`: reads a string/filename or binary Dicom data from `$column`.
 This is equivalent to `get $column | dcm`.

+## Error handling

+`dcm` plugin works in two modes:
+- default, when errors are not skipped: each input is processed and errors are reported back to `nu` and they are not included in the output.
+This makes output potentially shorter than the input.
+- skip errors using `-s`/`--silent-errors` flag: errors are output as empty values.
+This means that the output has exactly the same number of rows as the input.
+This mode is suitable for merging tables (e.g. table of files and table of parsed dicom objects).

 ## Examples